D3LT4PL/scs-sdk-plugin/README.md

 ### Other

 For other languages you need to open a TCP connection to `localhost:45454`.
 The data format is binary and can be found in "scs-telemetry/inc/scs-telemetry-common.hpp".

+---

+This project is based on [nlhans](https://github.com/nlhans/ets2-sdk-plugin) work